rtrouton/First-Boot-Package-Install/README.txt

 • Restart.
 • On restart, the "if /Users/Shared/fb_installers is not found" actions occur.

-Network check succeeds - If a non-loopback message is detected, the script will take the following actions:
+Network check succeeds - If a non-loopback address is detected, the script will take the following actions:

 • Log a success message to the log and proceed with the rest of the script.